School Science Lessons

 Electronegativity is the degree to which an atom attracts electrons.

-Ignoring lanthanides and actinides, for two elements in different groups, the element in the higher numbered group has higher electronegativity,
+Ignoring lanthanides and actinides, for two elements in different groups, the element in the higher numbered group has higher electronegativity.

 For two elements within the same group, the element with the lower the atomic number has the higher electronegativity.

-Hydrogen is less electronegative than polonium and more electronegative than nitrogen, so the formulae of water is H2O and the formula of
+Hydrogen is less electronegative than polonium and more electronegative than nitrogen, so the formula of water is H2O and the formula of ammonia is NH3 .

 List of highest to lowest electronegativity